rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Go to SDC home.
 From the 'Add' box click on 'ADD SERVICE' Enter Name and then select 'Category' as 'Network Service'.
 Enter the description and click on Create.
 	  Click on the 'Composition' left tab
-	  In the search bar, Search your VSP and Drag it Click on 'Check-in' and enter a comment then Press OK.
+	  In the search bar, Search your VSP and Drag it.
+	  Click on 'Check-in' and enter a comment then Press OK.
-	  Click on Certify and enter a comment then Press OK.
+	  Click on 'Certify' and enter a comment then Press OK.
 	  Click on Distribute.
-	  Wait for two minutes and go to the 'Distribution' tab of service.
-You should see 'DISTRIBUTION_COMPLETE_OK'
+	  Wait for 2-3 minutes and then go to the 'Distribution' tab of service.
+You should see 'DISTRIBUTION_COMPLETE_OK'.
 	  ```

   - Create service instance and VNF from VID: